opencredit/BadgeOS-Community-Add-on/readme.txt

 == Changelog ==

+= 1.2.2 =
+Fixed: Add groups_join_specific_group triggers for groups that are by request or invite only.

 = 1.2.1 =
 * Fixed: Prevent activity list items from being flagged as spam due to too many links.
 * Fixed: Hide frontend profile "Send to Credly" checkbox if Credly integration is disabled.